History NVA

 Mr. Hittjo Hummelen (honorary member since November 1995) passed away in 2021.

-Both have made exceptional contributions to the NVA as chairpersons.
+Both have made extraordinary contributions as chairmen to the NVA.